Right Sector Ukrainian Volunteer Corps: War in Donbas

 The Ukrainian Volunteer Corps went to the front in the Donetsk Oblast, where they had their baptism of fire at the Battle in Shakhtarsk Raion when they captured the town of Avdiivka from the Russian separatist forces in Donbas together with the 93rd Mechanized Brigade.
-Later in 1 August, the Volunteer Corps together with the 51st Guards Mechanized Brigade took the town of Krasnohorivka.
+Later on 1 August, the Volunteer Corps together with the 51st Guards Mechanized Brigade took the town of Krasnohorivka.

 On 12 August, they lost twelve fighters when they were ambushed outside Donetsk heading to the Petrovsky District in August 2014.
 Only two soldiers in the bus escaped.
 Yarosh, the group's leader, vowed his group would avenge the deaths.

 Five days later, Right Sector accused the Ministry of Internal Affairs of harbouring counterrevolutionary forces seeking to destroy the Ukrainian volunteer movement.
 It said that Deputy Interior Minister Vladimir Yevdokimov's followers among the police had illegally searched or detained dozens of Ukrainian Volunteer Corps volunteers and confiscated weapons they had taken in combat.
 The Right Sector also demanded that President of Ukraine Petro Poroshenko "clean out" the Ministry of disloyal members, otherwise they would withdraw from the combat zone and march to Kyiv.
 Minister of Internal Affairs Arsen Avakov countered by saying the Right Sector volunteers weren't even on the frontlines.
 However, by August 17, Yarosh reversed and said his statement demands had been met in part and that his volunteers would continue to fight the separatists.

 Around the end September, the Ukrainian Volunteer Corps started to deploy its troops to the west of the city of Donetsk, around the area of the village of Pisky and the Donetsk International Airport, taking part of the famous Second Battle of Donetsk Airport.
 Together with the Armed Forces of Ukraine, the Volunteer Corps stood their ground and held control of the airport after various attacks by Russian separatists and Russian Armed Forces for almost two months until they withdrew on 12 November, while the rest of the Ukrainian forces pulled out on early January.
 Due their fierce defense, the troops that fought in Donetsk Airport were nicknamed "Cyborgs" (кіборг), a moniker given by DPR separatists.

 In December, the Corps joined fellow volunteer battalions 40th Territorial Defence Battalion "Kryvbas", Dnipro-1 and Donbas Battalion in carrying out inspections on freight traffic going to the ATO zone in order to prevent arms traffic by pro-Russian sympathizers to separatist forces through humanitarian convoys.